 McNeur family papers (c.1813 - 1992) [ARC-0038].
 George McNeur was born in 1874.
 Bought up in a strict Presbyterian family, George trained as a missionary, first travelling to China in 1901.
 In 1903 he married Margaret Sinclair, who was also interested in the Chinese mission.
 The collection includes several photographs and photograph albums.
-Of particular interest is the Photograph Album of Chinese goldminers in Central Otago (c.1898-1903) [MS-1007-009/009] Please note that access to the original item is restricted and researchers should request the preservation copy (PC-0120) instead.
-You are able to view images from this album via their records on Hākena.
+Of particular interest is the Photograph Album of Chinese goldminers in Central Otago (c.1898-1903) [MS-1007-009/009].
+Please note that access to the original item is restricted and researchers should request the preservation copy (PC-0120) instead.
+You are also able to view images from this album via Hocken Digital Collections.

-Ephemera and Posters
+Ephemera

-The ephemera and posters collections include a few Chinese-related items.
-They range from decorative posters used to advertise Dunedin businesses, local Chinese restaurant menus and a Chinese calendar.
+The ephemera collection include a few Chinese-related items.
+They range from decorative posters used to advertise Dunedin businesses, local Chinese restaurant menus, and an

+"Anglo-Chinese Calendar."
+(Eph-0139-CE-D-03).
+Some of this material can be viewed via Hocken Digital Collections.
 Listing of the ephemera collection has just begun on Hākena; please ask the reference desk staff for assistance.